 The first story, titled "Coward", contains examples of:

 - Anti-Heroine - Anat just wants to cheat without having to sit through a horror show.
 She worries about being a murderer, but is dissuaded by the implication that she couldn't cheat anymore if she wanted to do the supposedly right thing.
 She does talk about making Pokemon and items for her friends, though, hinting at Aunt Pennybags tendencies.

 - Catch the Conscience - Like countless Pokémon creepypastas before it.
 It scares Anat for a moment, but after contemplating the restricted life she'd have to live to get the approval of the Elites, she gets better.

 - Condescending Compassion - The Elites offer to put the protagonist's hacked Pokémon, who they deem unnatural, "out of their misery".

 - Cowardly Lion - What the protagonist ends up being.

-- Deconstruction - In many Pokémon creepypastas, the protagonist cheats, and awful things happen to them, so they swear off cheating.
+- Deconstruction - In many Pokémon creepypastas, the protagonist cheats, awful things happen to them, and they swear off cheating.
 Coward is the story of a cheater who refuses to be scared away from her Gamesharky pleasures.

 - Dirty Coward - The Elites would have the protagonist think she is this.